TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Team 7 Project Proposal.md

 4. Teams shall rescue a total of 6 Astro-Ducks with one duck located at the top of an antenna.
 [2]
 5. Teams shall rescue all 6 Astro-Ducks and shall return them to the "Lunar Landing Area".
 [2]
 6. Teams shall establish power to the 4 antennas throughout the course.
 Power shall be restored differently for each antenna.
 Once power is restored to the antenna, a randomly colored LED shall light up (red, blue, green, and purple).[2]
 7. Teams shall plant their school flag.
-The flag must shall on the robot and be deployed outside of the starting area [2]
+The flag shall be on the robot and be deployed outside of the starting area [2]

 ##### ***Vehicle Specifications:***